 Use this form to report any outside scholarships, grants, or benefits you will receive that are not already listed on your financial aid award.

 Every undergraduate awarded an MIT Scholarship is required to complete the Student Information Review Form.
-It will be used to match you with appropriate named scholarships and must be submitted before your MIT Scholarship will be credited to your student account statement.
-To access the form on WebSIS under “For Students” and “Financial Records,” you must have a valid certificate on your computer.
-It may take one business day for you to be able to access the form once we notify you that you have a scholarship.
+It is used to match you with named scholarships and must be submitted before your MIT Scholarship can be credited to your student account.
+You can access the form on WebSIS under “For Students” and “Financial Records.”
+It will take one business day for you to be able to access the form once we notify you that you have a scholarship.

 Use this form if you need to provide information about the value of other real estate on your financial aid application to MIT.